oerms/RelaxSim/README.md

 * clean up error codes in `RelaxError` class
 * correct `free_steps` if there are too many free steps for the walker
 * generally rework free steps at `stay` method
+* save center number in hdf
+* move `plot_datad3` (a center plot) out of `RelaxResult` into `RelaxCenters`
+* test if continuous diffusion in deterministic method is magnetization conserving
+* import results from HDF file for easy analysis
+* make somehow clear, that: number of steps in HDF file != number of steps in simulation

 * * *